Unofficially, off-page SEO is link building. And link building is a BIG deal.

 Let’s start with on-page SEO.
 It is not restricted to just the content part — content clarity, use of words, and engagement.

-FYI, on-page SEO can also be technical.
-You’d think about the structure of the content — the h1, h2, call to value, and anchor text placement.
-Then, there is the optimization for search engines — keyword research.
+On-page SEO can also be technical.
+This covers the structure of the content — the H1, H2, call to action, and anchor text placement.
+Then, there is the optimization for search engines through keyword research.

 Also, the design of the site and its responsiveness are crucial parts of on-page SEO.
 Without a smooth site experience, your content won’t convert regardless of quality.

-Furthermore, on-page SEO includes internal link building.
+Furthermore, on-page SEO focuses on internal link building.
 That’s how you know which page to link to and at what point.

 How about off-page SEO?